asterics/esp32_mouse_keyboard/README.md

 You could ignore this error, according to [StackOverflow](https://apple.stackexchange.com/questions/386589/what-does-using-mx-anywhere-2s-may-affect-wi-fi-and-bluetooth-connectivity-mea) there is no clear reason for this message, maybe it is related to the additional WiFi interface of the ESP32 (other user report this error if a normal mouse has an additional USB-dongle).

-_Note:_ If you can report a working device, we would be happy to add a list of community tested devices, just open an issue with the label __device-testreport__.
+_Note:_ If you can report the compatibility status for a device, we would be happy to add a list of community tested devices, just open an issue with the label __device-testreport__.

 ## Building the ESP32 firmware